This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Kuru Kala Sandals

 The first time I wore my Kuru sandals, I really put them to the test.
-I walked through Universal Studios for three days straight and they were the most comfortable sandals I’ve ever worn.
+I walked through Universal Studios for three days straight and they were the most comfortable shoes I’ve ever worn.

 The KURUSOLE provides all the support I need and the pigskin lining on the leather straps feels super soft against my skin.
 Plus, they’re easy to just slip on and off, which is great since I’m always on the go.